 Before calling Solebury home in 2000, she lived and worked in a variety of places, in the U.S. and abroad including China and the Philippines.

-I am running for State Representative because I believe every person deserves an equal opportunity to succeed, and right now, this isn't happening.
+I am proud to be your State Representative because I believe every person deserves an equal opportunity to succeed, and I will work hard to help this happen.
 I am deeply honored to have the endorsements of a broad range of elected officials & community leaders as well as a wide variety of organizations representing the environment, unions, teachers, women’s organizations and animal welfare.
 I look forward to working with my fellow legislators and these organizations to serve the residents of the 178th.

 Elected & Public Officials: